Never Miss a Beat - Get Updates Direct to Your Inbox

 - All email addresses associated with the website

 - All contracts (written or verbal) with customers and suppliers

 - All inventory on hand or on order at the time of closing

-She had the logo of the business added to the motor-home to make it official.
-The buyer had no interest in the motor-home and since it was an asset on the balance sheet it had zero impact on the trailing twelve month SDE.
-Therefore when the purchase price for the business was negotiated, we made sure to exclude the motor-home as an asset so she got to keep and enjoy it after the sale.
+She had the logo of the business added to the motor home to make it official.
+The buyer had no interest in the motor home and felt it had little to no impact on the trailing twelve-month SDE.
+Therefore, when the purchase price for the business was negotiated, we made sure to exclude the motor home as an asset so she got to keep and enjoy it after the sale.

 Other often-excluded assets